 The family would like to express their gratitude to Hospice of Hope.
 In lieu of flowers, contributions can be made to Hospice of Hope 909 Kenton Station Drive Maysville, Kentucky 41056.

-To send flowers to Oscar (O.P.)
-Peter Kane Jr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Oscar (O.P.)
+Peter Kane Jr., please visit our floral store.